data-driven-forms/react-forms/packages/react-renderer-demo/src/app/pages/renderer/migration-guide.md

 -   "select-field" -> "select"
 -   removed duplicate constants SELECT_COMPONENT etc.

+### Async validators changed
+-   Failed async validator must now throw an error.
+Error must be a string!
+Thrown string will be shown as a validation message in form.
+-   Succesfully resolved promise with message is ignored.

 ### PF4/PF3/MUI Wizard doesn't use 'stepKey' anymore

 -   stepKey prop is replaced by name